 Other factors to consider are advertising income, affiliate commissions, social interaction, bookmarking, and printing.
 For example, some tutorial pages or information pages have a high likelihood of being printed.
-Consider all these factors before rewriting, updating, or deleting a page.
+Consider all these Search Engine Optimization factors before rewriting, updating, or deleting a page.

 You may also want to read is Is a High Bounce Rate Bad.

 So what are the takeaways from this post:

 - Try to identify pages with a high exit rate as part of your regular content audit.

 - Try to determine if the high exit rate is because it’s part of the flow or natural process, like end of content series or checkout process.